 CIX IS THE EXCLUSIVE CANADIAN REGIONAL COMPETITION FOR STARTUP WORLD CUP

 Startup World Cup partners with CIX annually to host its Canadian regional competition.

 Startup World Cup is a global conference and competition with the goal of bridging startup ecosystems worldwide.
 It is organized by Pegasus Tech Ventures, a Silicon Valley-based multinational VC firm.
 More than 60+ regional events are held across North America, South America, Europe, Africa, Asia, and Australia, leading up to the Grand Finale in Silicon Valley, where the global champion will be awarded a USD $1 million investment prize.

-As part of the program each year, Startup World Cup Canada Regional judges attend CIX and select a winner from the CIX Top 20 Early recipient companies, who will represent Canada at the Startup World Cup Grand Finale in San Francisco in September 2022.
-Past Canadian Regional winners include Beanworks in 2020, Automat in 2017 and inkbox in 2018.
+As part of the program each year, Startup World Cup Canada Regional judges attend CIX and select a winner from the CIX Top 20 Early recipient companies, who will represent Canada at the Startup World Cup Grand Finale in San Francisco.

-In 2021 the judges selected Lumen5, from the final CIX Top 20 Early companies, and Michael Cheng, Co-founder of Lumen5 accepted the award on Oct 28 at CIX Digital Summit and is invited to represent Canada at the Startup World Cup Grand Finale in San Francisco.
+In 2021 the judges selected Lumen5, from the final CIX Top 20 Early companies, and Michael Cheng, Co-founder of Lumen5 accepted the award on Oct 28 at the CIX Digital Summit.
+Lumen5 is invited to represent Canada at the Startup World Cup Grand Finale in San Francisco on September 30 2022.